marmelab/react-admin/docs/List.md

 The datagrid is an *iterator* component: it receives an array of ids, and a data store, and is supposed to iterate over the ids to display each record.
 Another example of iterator component is [`<SingleFieldList>`](#the-singlefieldlist-component).

-### Custom Grid style
+### Custom Grid Style

-You can customize the datagrid style by passing a `styles` object as prop.
+You can customize the datagrid styles by passing a `styles` object as prop.
 The object should have the following properties:

 ```js
 const datagridStyles = {